 A self-study coordinator, selected from the department faculty by the department faculty, will oversee preparation of the report.
 All program faculty members should be involved in preparation of the self-study and consulted prior to the preparation of the final draft.
 Since the department chair is responsible for the content, accuracy, and completeness of the self-study, the chair should continually and actively oversee the preparation of the report.
 It is the responsibility of the self-study coordinator to meet periodically with the college/school dean to review progress on the self-study, to share the content of the self-study as it develops, and to report to the department faculty the comments and recommendations of the dean.

 The college/school dean will review the program’s self-study, provide comments to the self-study coordinator, and work with the department to address any concerns that arise.
-When satisfied with the quality and content of the self-study, the dean will forward the self-study with a memorandum of approval to the review officer(s) no later than October 1, 2020 .
+When satisfied with the quality and content of the self-study, the dean will forward the self-study with a memorandum of approval to the review officer(s) no later than April 1st the same year of the Site Visit.
 The names of the self-study coordinator, chair, dean and associate dean should be on the cover page of the self-study.